Overland Reunion – How Do I Sign Up?

 Our Land Cruiser’s air filter rusted through.
 How did the car get to sport a fancy air filter like the Donaldson Full-View Pre-Cleaner?

-Is it wise to do an 4×4 Off-road Training before starting an overland trip?
-We thought so, and took a private course.
+Is it wise to do an 4×4 Off-road Training before your overland travels?
+We thought so and took a private course.
 Here’s what we learned.

 From traditional road maps we moved on to the digital version: How do we use our Garmin GPSmap 60CSx in our overland trip?

 Hella Marine Netherlands has been extremely supportive of Landcruisingadventure and has supplied us with Hella LED lights – read more how we use them.

 Tips on where to get your car fixed, on what to do in case of a major repair (overhaul), and tips on where to find workshops in Bolivia.